auditOne/documentation/markdowns/How_to_stake_AKT_with_Keplr.md

 Once you understand what it means and you've decided how many tokens you wish to stake, hit the **Delegate** button on the right.

-You will be asked to approve the transaction with your wallet and choose the transaction fee (low, average or high). <br>
+You will be asked to approve the transaction with your wallet and choose the [transaction fee](Transaction_fees.md) (low, average or high). <br>
 The higher the fee you are willing to pay, the faster the transaction will be completed.
-[Why are there transaction fees?](Transaction_fees.md)

 <img width="300" src="https://user-images.githubusercontent.com/95366163/148521832-29bc1787-f26f-42e1-af27-273df7dd68cb.png">